 There are countless split testing case studies that show the big difference in conversions that simple changes can make.
-For example, FSAstock.com, an ecommerce store that stocks Americans with FSA-eligible products and services, wanted to improve their revenue per visit on a particular page.
+For example, FSAstock.com, an ecommerce store that stocks Americans with FSA-eligible products and services, improved their revenue per visit when utilizing the testing function.
 They ran A/B split tests to eventually find that their tab-heavy navigation bar was too distracting for customers.
 After simplifying it, they saw a 53.8% increase in revenue on their page.

 In another revealing example, a business named Extra Space Storage, a storage facility with over 1,000 facilities across the US, was looking to improve their conversion rate.
 They decided to test the color of their CTA button.
 Originally blue, the split test tried yellow and orange, too.
 In the end, the orange button outperformed the others with a conversion rate increase of 7.8%.

-- An easy way to find the best version of any online ad so you don’t waste money on under-performing ads
+- An easy way to find the best version of any online ad so you can spend your marketing dollars wisely and efficiently

 - Actionable information about which CTAs perform best so you can make simple tweaks that will dramatically improve your sales

-- Clear answers about which email subject lines work best so that you can always choose ones that your customers won’t be able to resist
+- Clear answers about which email subject lines work best so can choose the ones that your customers won’t be able to resist

 - Insight into the performance of your copy so you can continuously improve it to attract more customers from your target market

-- Solid data about what landing page layouts your customers prefer so you can increase form fills and get more leads than ever
+- Solid data about which landing page layouts your customers prefer so you can increase form fills and get more leads than ever before

-- An understanding of the different ways to split test to identify which is best for achieving your goal
+- A better understanding of the different ways to split test so that you can identify which is best for achieving your goal

 For an easy-to-follow guide that will show you how to run simple yet effective split tests from start to finish, check out Data-Driven Split Testing.